Consensys/quorum-wizard/README.md

 * `-h`, `--help`        Show help

-Note: `npx` is also way to run npm modules without the need to actually install the module.
+Note: `npx` is also a way to run npm modules without the need to actually install the module.
 Due to quorum-wizard needing to download and cache the quorum binaries during network setup, using `npx quorum-wizard` will not work at this time.

 ## Interacting with the Network